 The staff members were served with charge sheets that included incitement, support of a hostile organization, and publishing information of military value.
 The charge sheets detailed accusations that the radio station broadcast songs of inciting nature and comments inciting violence, as well covered the Israeli army movement during city raids.
 The charge sheets also detailed every post shared on the radio station’s Facebook page, including dates and followers’ engagement.
-Each item of the charge sheets specified the nature of the posts, whether they were reports, news, or songs, as well the number of likes, comments, and shares they garnered.
+Each item of the charge sheets specified the nature of the posts, whether reports, news, or songs, as well the number of likes, comments, and shares they garnered.

 On October 6th, 2016, the judge of Ofer first-instance military court ordered their release on bail and third-party guarantee, stating that their actions fall under their right to freedom of expression.
 The judge justified his ruling saying, “Even though some of the posts include material that can be considered inciting, there were no aggravating circumstances and their posts did not call on the public to carry out actions in real life.
 Taking into account their right to freedom of expression, alternatives to incarceration are sufficient.”
 Nonetheless, the military prosecution successfully appealed the ruling, keeping the staff members under arrest in line with the policy that attributes the recent wave of violence to incitement rather than the Israeli practices against Palestinians.
 Ahmad Omran was sentenced to sixteen months of actual jail time and a 1000 NIS fine.
 Nidal Amro and Montaser Nassar were each sentenced to 22 months in prison and a 5000 NIS fine, while Hamed Nammura and Ahmad Darawish were released on May 25th, 2018.